Parks & Properties

 Click on a park name below, or to the right, to explore it more.

-American Flag on background of Douglas Landing sign, Dedicated to American's Veterans
+American Flag on background of Douglas Landing sign, trees and grass behind sign

 Dedicated to America’s veterans, Douglas Landing provides access to the Baraboo River.
 The .75 parcel of land was donated by Russell and Pearl Douglas.
 Russell was a member of the United States Army Air Force during World War II, where he proudly served as a bombsight maintenance technician in the 390th Bomb Groups 569th Squadron.